napari/napari/docs/guides/magicgui.md

 In the previous example, the object passed to your function will be the actual {class}`~napari.layers.Layer` instance, meaning you will need to access any attributes (like `layer.data`) on your own.
-If your function is designed to accept a numpy array, you can use the any of the special `<LayerType>Data` types from {mod}`napari.types` to indicate that you only want the data attribute from the layer (where `<LayerType>` is one of the available layer types).
+If your function is designed to accept a numpy array, you can use any of the special `<LayerType>Data` types from {mod}`napari.types` to indicate that you only want the data attribute from the layer (where `<LayerType>` is one of the available layer types).
 Here's an example using {attr}`napari.types.ImageData`